-Boarding the scenic Wood Island Ferry, we take a short cruise across from Prince Edward Island to the northern shores of Nova Scotia.
+Boarding the scenic Wood Islands Ferry, we take a short cruise across from Prince Edward Island to the northern shores of Nova Scotia.
 Dotted with quaint fishing villages, the countryside of Nova Scotia has charming beauty.

 Alexander Graham Bell, most famous for inventing the telephone, was an inventor, innovator and considered a humanitarian by many.
 His life’s works are on display at the Alexander Graham Bell Museum and together we discover the incredible history of this man who helped shape modern communication.

 One of the world’s most scenic coastal drives, the Cabot Trail lies ahead of us today.
 With incomparable ocean views, surrounded by thick coastal forest the roadway winds along the rugged coastline through Cape Breton Highlands National Park to the northernmost tip of Cape Breton Island.
 A full day along the Cabot Trail allows time to stop at an assortment of eclectic local shops and scenic viewpoints which combine to create an authentic local experience that is sure to be a highlight of the entire journey across Canada.

 Overnight: Inverary Resort (Breakfast, Dinner)